Erdewan Zaxoyî

 In 1982, he fled to the Kurdish region of Iran following persecution by Saddam Hussein's regime.
 He lived there until the end of 1985 and wrote more songs.
 The content of these was in addition to the love of home, his homesickness and the yearning for his family, especially his mother, to whom he also sent his entire recorded tapes.

 In January 1986, he finally returned and was reportedly abducted in the same year at a concert for the Kurds living in Baghdad by agents of the Secret Service of Iraq and probably murdered.
 To this day he has not been found.

 After his disappearance, a monument was erected for him in Zaxo.
 It is located near the historic Delal Bridge, which he often mentioned in his texts.
 In addition, in February 2006, a celebration in memory of him and Eyaz Zaxoyi, a well-known singer, aligned in Duhok.
-At the ceremony, Dahuk Governor Tamar Kuchar gave a speech on the lives and works of the two artists.
+At the ceremony, former Dahuk Governor Tamar Kuchar gave a speech on the lives and works of the two artists.